samsquire/ideas4/README.md

 # 219. Multimultidimensional association and table metaprogramming

 I think the expression problem is an extremely interesting far reaching problem in computer science.
+But I think the problem can be solved with some caveats.
+The main caveat I am ignoring is the against compiled code problem.
+I don't care if the code needs to be recompiled.

+What object oriented inheritance gets wrong is what should inherit, it is data that should inherit!
+Similar to DNA!

 ![image](https://user-images.githubusercontent.com/1983701/185045309-efb897c7-f304-400e-ab8b-fce1eeed0445.png)

-Essentially the expression problem is similar to sudoku and other combinatorial problems.
+Essentially the expression problem is similar to sudoku, combinatorial, rubiks cubes problems.

 The solution to the expresion problem can handle the following problems:

+* definition of graphs/trees/object structures
 * parallelism/concurrency
 * negotiation protocols
 * upgrade and seamless upgrade procedure
 * compatible code evolution over time
-* schema
+* schema hierarchy
+* data structures
 * hierarchy
 * versioning
 * error handling
 * compatibility
-* order
+* ordering of operations

 This idea is a proposed solution to the expression problem that relies on higher dimensioned data structures and an algorithm to locate the desired code.